 What is Composability: Increase Agility and Accelerate Application Development

-Learn about the principles of composability, the benefits of a composable architecture, and how it fits into web and mobile application development.
+Learn about the principles of composability, the benefits of composable application architecture, and how it fits into web and mobile application development.

 Composability is a systems design approach made to increase agility and accelerate application development by reusing existing assets and reassembling them in unique ways to satisfy specific user requirements.